 Let’s look at a few things I avoid bringing in my healthy kitchen.

 Sugar: evaporated, cane sugar, barley malt, rice sugar, fructose, corn syrup – it’s all sugar

 Soy: science has shown that soy estrogens stimulate the thyroid which gives you a hyper-effect.
 This leads to a hypo-effect where you crash – poor energy, brain fog.
-All modern soy products are jam packed with anti-nutrients such as phytates, and toxins which are now linked to host of disease ranging from brain shrinkage to thyroid dysfunction.
+All modern soy products are jam-packed with anti-nutrients such as phytates, and toxins which are now linked to a host of diseases ranging from brain shrinkage to thyroid dysfunction.

 Aspartame/Sucralose – neurotoxin and carcinogen

 High Fructose Corn Syrup – #1 source of calories in America contributing to diabetes and obesity